Tim Floyd: USC scandal and resignation

 The off-season immediately following the 2009 tournament proved to be tumultuous for Floyd and the USC program: Key starters DeMar DeRozan, Taj Gibson and Daniel Hackett all declared for the NBA draft on the same day.
 Floyd was accused of providing improper benefits by handing cash to Los Angeles event promoter Rodney Guillory, one of the handlers for O. J. Mayo, to influence the then-high school star to choose USC, resulting in an NCAA investigation.
 The NCAA's 2010 infractions report for USC concluded that Floyd and other USC staffers knew about "two separate NCAA violations, one involving [Mayo] and one where [Guillory] was found to be a runner for an agent" but failed to take due diligence in Mayo's recruitment, thus a lack of institutional control on their part.

 Due to the NCAA investigation and academic issues, several key recruits decommitted or chose different universities.
 After Marcus Johnson, who played only 16 games for USC, averaging 3.6 points, opted to turn professional, Floyd lamented to a gathering of boosters: "Kansas has two players who would have been NBA lottery picks, Cole Aldrich and Sherron Collins, and they are returning to school.
 Good for them.
 Our guys get an offer from Islamabad and they're gone."

 Claiming to have lost enthusiasm for his job, Floyd resigned as the head coach of USC on June 9, 2009.
 Floyd first notified a paper in his home state of Mississippi; his resignation was accepted by USC, which was faced with looking for a replacement late in the off-season.
 Following an internal investigation, USC vacated its 21 wins from the 2007–08 season and withdrew from postseason consideration (including the Pac-10 tournament) for the 2009–10 season.

 Return to University of Texas at El Paso

 On March 30, 2010, UTEP announced the hiring of Floyd.
 Floyd replaced Tony Barbee who left to take a head coach job at Auburn.
-Following a loss to Lamar on November 27, 2017 that saw the Miners drop to 1–5 on the season, head coach Tim Floyd announced that he was retiring effective immediately.
+Following a loss to Lamar on November 27, 2017, that saw the Miners drop to 1–5 on the season, Floyd announced that he was retiring effective immediately.
 The school had previously announced a new athletic director, Jim Senter, a week prior, but Floyd said that had nothing to do with his decision.
 Assistant Phil Johnson was named interim head coach of the Miners the next day.
-Floyd left UTEP without making the NCAA Tournament, winning a postseason game, or winning any conference championships.
+Floyd led the Miners to three 20-win seasons, but no NCAA Tournament appearances.